Qndriy/learning-git/README.md

 learning-git
 ============

-Getting familiar with Git and GitHub.
+Getting familiar with Git and GitHub (Git Real Course).